catdny/midlands-digest-agent/output-format.md

 - No headers I didn't ask for.
 - No "let me know if you'd like me to dig deeper".
 I'll ask if I want more.
 - No paraphrasing of headlines as if they were summaries.
 If you only have a headline, say so and quote it.
+- Anything that's more than 48 hours old or hasn't developed.
+It might be a key theme for me, but unless something new has happened in the last 24 hours, I will already know about it and don't need a reminder.